 - Vegan No Bake Cookie Dough Cheesecake (Paleo, Raw)

-- Add remaining ingredients except chocolate chips.
-Beat on medium speed until incorporated.
-Fold in chocolate chips with a spatula.
+- Add all remaining ingredients, except chocolate chips.
+Beat on medium speed until well incorporated.

 - For picture perfect cookies, press 3-4 additional chocolate chips into the rounded tops of the cookie dough.

-If your butter is cold, microwave it in 15-seconds bursts on 50% speed until you can press your finger into the stick and leave an indentation.
-Do not melt; recipe will not work the same if butter is too soft or warm.
+- If your butter is cold, microwave it in 15-seconds bursts on 50% power until you can press your finger into the stick and leave an indentation.
+Do not melt the butter!
+The recipe will not work the same if butter is too soft or warm.

-Use a cookie scoop for super easy and even portioning.
-I like this one; anything that holds about 1 1/2 tablespoons will do.
+- Use a cookie scoop for super easy and even portioning.
+I like this one but anything that holds about 1 1/2 tablespoons will do.

-Keep in an airtight container at room temperature up to 4-5 days.
+- Storage: Keep in an airtight container at room temperature up to 5 days.